What is the Campus-Wide Co-Curriculum (CWC)?

 Some opportunities and experiences are not event based.
 In this case, students will be required to report their experience and provide some verification of completion of the item.
 In the Details of each item, we have put what are required or suggested items to be submitted for verification.

-Taking attendance is the most important consideration in ensuring students can easily, and seamlessly receive credit in both the CWC and Experience Plus.
+Taking attendance is the most important consideration in ensuring students can easily, and seamlessly receive credit in both the CWC and on their Student Experience Record.

 To ensure students receive credit, we need their Badger ID (ap00be) or card swipe from their Brock student card.
 This information can be collected in any number of ways: